rajmishra1089/moengage-doc-analyzer/README.md

 ## 📁 Output File Structure

-For an article like `.../articles/123456-Using-Rich-Push`, the following files are generated in the `output/` folder: output/
+For an article like `.../articles/123456-Using-Rich-Push`, the following files are generated in the `output/` folder:<br/>
+output/<br/>
 ├── Using-Rich-Push__original.md<br/>
 ├── Using-Rich-Push__suggestions.md<br/>
 ├── Using-Rich-Push__revised.md